Jun 24, 2024

 UnderDefense MAXI platform brings all your security tools and workflows together so you can work smarter, not harder.

-By implementing the best practices outlined in this chapter, organizations can establish a strong foundation for effective security operations.
+By implementing the best practices outlined in this chapter, you can establish a strong foundation for effective security operations.
 From clearly defined roles and skilled personnel to advanced security tools and a culture of continuous learning, each element is crucial in optimizing your SOC’s effective operability.

 Conclusion